 Business benefits describe the improved financial and risk management outcomes of using a cloud-based inventory system.

 - Cost-effectiveness.
 No upfront installation costs.
-Moreover, businesses need to pay for the only cloud computing services they use.
+Moreover, businesses need to pay only for the cloud computing services they use, making it ideal for pricing tiers based on usage.

 - Seamless scalability.
 The computing power and storage capacity can be easily scaled up and down in accordance with business needs.

 - Improved collaboration.
-The ability to access inventory management software over the Internet enables the opportunity to create an effective collaborative environment.
+The ability to access inventory management software over the Internet enables the opportunity to create an effective collaborative environment, inlocking automated order and shipping management.

 - Effective risk management.
 Minimized system failure because of top-tier security.
 Also, cloud providers offer access to automatic data backup and disaster recovery tools.